Ancient Egyptian Terracotta Fragment | Female Figurine Torso | Ptolemaic Period | Circa 200–100 BCE

 Description

-This ancient clay fragment, likely from Egypt’s Ptolemaic period, offers a rare glimpse into the artistic and cultural fusion of the era.
-Measuring approximately 2 inches by 2 inches, the fragment preserves part of a female figure with discernible facial details and an upper torso.
-Once part of a larger figurine or votive plaque, it reflects both aesthetic refinement and religious function in the Ptolemaic world.
+This ancient clay fragment from Egypt’s Ptolemaic period offers a glimpse into the artistic and cultural synthesis of the era.
+The fragment preserves part of a female figure with visible facial features and upper torso, suggesting it once formed part of a larger figurine or votive plaque.
+Its sculptural style reflects the fusion of Egyptian religious traditions with Hellenistic artistic influence characteristic of the Ptolemaic world.

 Features

-- Partial depiction of a female figure with facial features and torso
+- Partial depiction of a female figure with preserved facial details

-- Hellenistic-inspired hairstyle and form blended with Egyptian motifs
+- Hellenistic-inspired hairstyle blended with Egyptian artistic motifs

 Cultural Significance